 Avoiding Distracted Driving

-Distracted driving is more common than many of us think and it isn’t always the other driver to blame.
+Distracted driving is more common than many think, and it isn’t always the other driver to blame.
 We may even be guilty of distracted driving ourselves at times.
-Accidents can happen quickly and every second can make a difference, giving you the extra time you need to avoid a tragedy or costly collision.
+Accidents can happen quickly, and every second can make a difference, giving you the extra time you need to avoid a tragedy or costly collision.

-Many areas of the US and Canada have banned texting while driving, which is a common cause for accidents, particularly for drivers under the age of 30.
-However, accidents tied to cell phone usage while driving affect every age group.
-If you really need to send a message to someone, consider parking someplace safe even if your smartphone is connected through Bluetooth.
+Many areas of the US and Canada have banned texting while driving, which is a common cause of accidents, particularly for drivers under the age of 30.
+However, accidents tied to cell phone usage while driving affects every age group.
+If you need to message someone, consider parking someplace safe, even if you connect your smartphone through Bluetooth.

 Tips to reduce distraction-related accidents

 - Get your ducks in a row before you go.
-If you’ll be using GPS, set your route before you start driving.
+Suppose you’ll be using GPS; set your route before driving.
 Also, locate your sunglasses or anything else you may need while driving.

 - Put your phone notifications on silent mode.
 Most of us reach for our phones out of habit when we hear a notification.
 That’s a distraction you don’t need.
 Social media, email, and text messages can wait until you stop driving.

 - Ask your passengers for help.
 If you need to change radio stations or adjust the climate control, your passengers can handle these tasks safely while you concentrate on driving.
-If you’re driving by yourself, consider stopping the car before adjusting anything on the dash.
-It’s better to get wherever you’re going a few seconds later and to arrive safely.
+If you’re driving alone, consider stopping the car before adjusting anything on the dash.
+It’s better to get wherever you’re going a few seconds later and arrive safely.

 Of course, it’s always best to drive when well-rested as well.
 There’s a risk even on short trips.
-Well you may not have as much risk of dozing off on a short trip, fatigue can affect reaction time.
-Combine a slowed reaction time with an all-too-common distraction, and the risk of an accident is multiplied.
+Well, you may not have as much risk of dozing off on a short trip; fatigue can affect reaction time.
+Combine a slowed reaction time with an all-too-common distraction, and the risk of an accident multiply.